arun-arunisto/DRF-Rest-API-Tutorial/README.md

   ```CommandPrompt
   pip install django-crontab
   ```
-  You can find the documentation about usage goto `advanceMethods` `README.md` file.
+  You can find the documentation about usage goto `advancedMethods` `README.md` file.